bartw/weak/README.md

 ## Setup

-Start by creating a folder for your project and initalizing a git repo and npm package.
+Start by creating a folder for your project and initalizing a git repo, an npm package and some useful files.

 ```shell
 mkdir weak